rust-lang/rust/text/0000-async_await.md

 A final - and extreme - alternative would be to abandon futures and async/await as the mechanism for async/await in Rust and to adopt a different paradigm.
-Among those suggested are a generalized effects system, monads & do notation, greenthreading, and stackfull coroutines.
+Among those suggested are a generalized effects system, monads & do notation, green-threading, and stack-full coroutines.

-While it is hypothetically plausible that some generalization beyond async/await could be supported by Rust, there has not enough research in this area to support it in the nearterm.
+While it is hypothetically plausible that some generalization beyond async/await could be supported by Rust, there has not enough research in this area to support it in the near-term.
 Given our goals for 2018 - which emphasize shipping - async/await syntax (a concept available widely in many languages which interacts well with our existing async IO libraries) is the most logical thing to implement at this stage in Rust's evolution.